ManiAm/VENTOS_Public/README.md

 ======

 VENTOS (VEhicular NeTwork Open Simulator) is an integrated C++ simulator for studding traffic flows in Vehicular Ad-hoc Networks (VANETs).
 VENTOS is the main tool in C3PO research.
-More information here: "http://www.ece.ucdavis.edu/rubinet/projects/c3po.html".
+More information [here](http://www.ece.ucdavis.edu/rubinet/projects/c3po.html "").
 Some of its features are listed below:

 * car-following models specifically for manual driving, ACC and CACC
 * lane-changing models in multi-lane scenarios